VanOvermeire/sam-template-creator/README.md

 * Scan other files in the lambda folder, maybe follow imports/requires/..., to find more environment variables and needed permissions
 * Robust error handling
 * Ask questions.
 See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? use 'middleware' for this
-* Config option: set memory/timeout on individual lambdas vs globally
+* Option to specify which kind of folders in project contain lambdas?
-* Option to specify which kind of folders in project contain lambdas
+* Polyglot projects?